coreyarmstrong-sec/Cybersec-Projects/README.md

-# Cybersec-Projects
-My cybersecurity projects with the help of Anthropic Claude ai.

 # 🔐 Cybersecurity Projects Portfolio

 A collection of hands-on cybersecurity tools demonstrating core SOC analyst and security engineer competencies.
 Built to showcase practical skills in malware analysis, phishing detection, and network forensics.